KSuljic/EEG_Studie_Demo/README.md

 We asked: is this also true for passively moved hands?
 Bonus: is this also true for continuously attended hands?

+  This was not done before, because EEG + movements is a very difficult thing to do.
+Normally, participants have to remain very still.
+We solved it via computational modelling.

-TLDR; yes.
-We see differences between actively and passively moved hands.
-Also, suprisingly, coninously attended hands also show distance effects.
+**TLDR**; yes.
+We see differences between actively and passively moved hands in the EEG.
+Also, suprisingly, continously attended hands also show distance effects.